 I like to use the trading analysis platform Amibroker to test trading ideas, build trading systems and develop new technical indicators.
-Amibroker is such a flexible platform that you can do also sorts of things with it.
+Amibroker is such a flexible platform that you can do all sorts of things with it.

 One thing I like to do, for example, is to import non-stock data and see if it can be used to help make trading decisions.
 I’ve been looking at data from Google Trends, data from the World Bank, data on CEO salaries, and data from the Commitment of Traders Report.